 And yet without help, your odds are decreased in managing the crisis in the most expedient and constructive way.
 Sometimes, especially with infidelity, help may need to come in the form of a professional specifically trained to help couples meet the challenges after infidelity and affairs.

 At the San Diego Psychological Center, Inc., we want to provide some guideposts to help navigate this difficulty in the form of thoughts of ways a couple begins healing process.
 The following are five thoughts on how to heal from infidelity.

 1) Cease the affair: This may seem obvious but sometimes “obvious” is better off stated.
 Couples cannot begin the healing process until the relationship is over.
 Rebuilding trust is the cornerstone of saving the marriage after an affair.
 When one spouse says “It’s over” and the reality is the affair is still going on does not help the matter.
 Continuing to lie to your spouse is not helpful at all and can prevent rebuilding trust and healing the marriage.

 2) There is no such thing as too much apologizing: The partner who cheated must be willing to apologize as many times as needed – and as sincerely as possible.
 They need to continue to take responsibility for wounding their partner and the relationship.

-4) Learn how to communicate effectively: Sometimes affairs can come on the heels of build-up of resentments, unexpressed needs, feelings and so on.
+4) Learn how to communicate effectively: Sometimes affairs can come on the heels of the build-up of resentments, unexpressed needs, feelings, and so on.
 Be clear that we are not excusing unfaithful behavior, only highlighting that effective communication between couples can only help build and maintain a strong relationship foundation.

 5) It takes time: A couple dealing with infidelity needs to understand that this is a process and can take a long time to work through.
-There is not formula to figure out, “how long.”
-It will depend on a lot of factors specific to who they are, what exactly transpired, the length of time it occurred and so on.
+There is no formula to figure out, “how long.”
+It will depend on a lot of factors specific to who they are, what exactly transpired, the length of time it occurred, and so on.